-Once admitted to candidacy in a doctoral degree program, as defined by the Admission to Candidacy policy, and after the student has completed all coursework on the Degree Audit and the required number of hours (15) of 599 Doctoral Research, the student is required to maintain continuous registration until the deposit of the final dissertation in ProQuest and approval of the dissertation in the Graduate School.
+Once admitted to candidacy in a doctoral degree program, as defined by the Admission to Candidacy policy, and after the student has completed all coursework on the Degree Audit and the required number of hours (15) of 599 Doctoral Research, the student is required to maintain continuous registration until the submission of all final deposit materials to the Graduate School.
 The requirement for continuous registration may be fulfilled by maintaining registration in 1 hour of 599 each semester through the semester of degree completion.
 (Students registering for less than 9 credit hours in fall or spring, or less than 6 credit hours in summer, will not have the insurance fee automatically assessed.
 (See the Health Insurance (https://healthservices.illinoisstate.edu/insurance/) website for further information.)
-The requirement for continuous registration does not apply during a summer term unless the student is proposing, defending, or graduating in that term.
+The requirement for continuous registration does not apply during a summer term unless the student is proposing. defending, or graduating in that term.
 Registration for 599 may be in absentia.
 If circumstances prohibit continuous registration a student must request a leave of absence from the University.
-Any student interrupting registration without obtaining a leave of absence, upon re-enrollment and/or reinstatement, must pay tuition and fees for one credit hour of 599, at the current tuition and fee rates, for each of the delinguent semesters.
+Any student interrupting registration without obtaining a leave of absence, upon re-enrollment and/or reinstatement, must pay tuition and fees for one credit hour of 599, at the current tuition and fee rates, for each of the delinquent semesters.
 Any student requesting reinstatement in a degree program after a lapse of one calendar year must complete an application for readmission to the program.
 Continuous registration for an upcoming term may be waived if all materials are submitted to the Graduate School by the Friday before the next semester starts.
 Consult with the Graduate School for more information.